 as high as 0.016 counts/pix/s (Figure 7.20

-dark current of 0.0015 counts/pix/s.
+dark current of 0.0015 counts/pix/s for mid-Cycle 23 (April 2016).
 Updates on the current state of the dark current will be posted on the STIS MAMA dark monitor pages.

 dark current is substantially lower than that of the NUV-MAMA

 .
 Initially values as low as 7 counts/s across the face of the detector (7 ×